pycoddiy/typing_bot/EDITOR_IMPLEMENTATION.md

 # Struct Editor Implementation Summary

 ## Overview
-Extended the typing bot application with a full-featured interactive editor for .struct files, providing visual editing with live preview capabilities.
+Extended the typing bot application with a full-featured interactive editor for .sxt files, providing visual editing with live preview capabilities.

 ## New Files Created